 Echeveria cuspidata var. zaragozae Kimnach

-Echeveria cuspidata var. zaragozae is a succulent plant that forms rosettes of thick green or gray-green leaves with red tips and up to 4 inches (10 cm) long, that overlap in rosettes that often resemble artichokes.
-Echeveria cuspidata var. zaragozae has smaller, more oblanceolate, bluish-green leaves than E. cuspidata var. cuspidata.
-Leaves are at their brightest from autumn to spring, and are followed by long-lasting flowers in pink outside and orange inside.
+Echeveria cuspidata var. zaragozae is a succulent plant that forms rosettes of thick green or gray-green leaves with red tips.
+It has smaller, more oblanceolate, bluish-green leaves than E. cuspidata var. cuspidata.
+Leaves are at their brightest from fall to spring.
+Flowers are long-lasting, pink outside and orange inside.

 How to Grow and Care